 Highland real estate is some of the most expensive in Michigan, although Highland house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns, Highland isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Highland are a mix of both white- and blue-collar jobs.
-Overall, Highland is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Highland who work in office and administrative support (14.76%), management occupations (9.81%), and sales jobs (9.16%).
+Overall, Highland is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Highland who work in sales jobs (10.64%), office and administrative support (9.79%), and management occupations (9.62%).

-The overall education level of Highland is somewhat higher than in the average US city of 21.84%: 26.23% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Highland citizens is substantially higher than the typical US community, as 30.81% of adults in Highland have at least a bachelor's degree.

 The people who call Highland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland residents report their race to be White, followed by Asian.
-Important ancestries of people in Highland include Irish, English, Polish, and Italian.
+Important ancestries of people in Highland include German, Irish, English, Polish, and Scottish.

 The most common language spoken in Highland is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.